tinychain/tinychain/docs/consensus.md

 ## Post Event Type
 ### BP
-- `core.ProposeBlockEvent` - consensus engine propose new blocks, and post it to `Executor` to execute and finalize blocks.
+- `core.ProposeBlockEvent` - `Consensus` proposes new blocks, and posts it to `Executor` to execute and finalize blocks.
 - `core.CommitBlockEvent` - notify `Executor` to commit blocks to database.
 - `p2p.MulticastEvent` - notify network to multicast new blocks.